 In addition to license suspension, you are also required to install an ignition interlock device (IID) on all the vehicles you operate after your suspension period ends.
 The device must remain installed on your vehicle for a period of one year.
 You are required to pay for the installation and maintenance charges of the device.

 Second ALS Suspension

 If you face a second administrative license suspension within 5 years of the first administrative license suspension, your driving privileges are removed for a mandatory minimum of one year.
 During this year, you do not have any work permits or alternate privileges.
 If you face a second administrative license suspension on a CDL, your CDL privileges are revoked permanently.
 This applies no matter how old your first administrative license suspension was.

 As with the first suspension, you are required to install an IID on all the vehicles you operate for a minimum period of one year.
 The costs from having the IID installed and maintained can accumulate into a substantial sum over a year.

 Many people charged with a DUI offense tend to overlook the ALS suspension.
 As noted above, ALS suspension can leave you without any driving privileges whatsoever for one year.
 This can have a drastic impact on your life and finances.
 It is imperative to consult a good Boise DUI attorney right after you receive a Notice of Suspension.

-Here at the Hooper Law Offices, we fully understand the gravity of an ALS suspension.
+Here at the Aaron Hooper, Attorney at Law, we fully understand the gravity of an ALS suspension.
 Our lawyers are well-equipped to defend you against the charge and help you successfully appeal against it.
 We also work with you to have your DUI charge dismissed or reduced.
 Call us now to schedule a free consultation and discuss your case with us in person.